CopernicaMarketingSoftware/Documentation/SMTPeter/en/bounce-handling.md

 ## Delivery Status Notifications

-A special type of bounce messages are Delivery Status Notifications, (in short: DSN's).
-Unlike many out-of-office replies and other type of bounces that are difficult to recognize for computers DSN's are standardized automatically generated notifications that can be processed by mail servers.
+A special type of bounce messages are Delivery Status Notifications, (in short: DSNs).
+Unlike many out-of-office replies and other type of bounces that are difficult to recognize for computers DSNs are standardized automatically generated notifications that can be processed by mail servers.
 SMTPeter recognizes these type of bounces too and logs the reported errors.
 Because SMTPeter already recognizes such messages,